Education – Children/Adults – GED

 - Referrals to campus and community resources

-- Need a referral from DHS or proof of income first visit
+- Need referral from DHS or proof of income, and proof of residency, first visit

 REACH provides short-term educational and career skills training in various areas that qualify students to enter the workforce in professional positions.
 Courses are individualized to each students' educational plan.
 Students are given the opportunity to apply skills on the job through internships and work experience assignments.
 Professional development workshops and job search activities are an integral part of the students' learning experience.
 College credit is available for certificates and AAS degree programs as stated in the DHS employability plan.

 6420 S.E.
 15th St., Midwest City, OK 73110

 Skills and needs assessment, job training, pre-employment training.
 Fee varies.

 SALVATION ARMY CENTRAL OKLAHOMA405-246-1100 1001 N. Pennsylvania, OKC, OK 73107 www.salvationarmyokcac.org